Featured - slides

 Fontana di Trevi

-is a museum, an art gallery that is located in the Park and Gardens of Villa Borghese.
-The Galleria Borghese is a popular attraction amongst art lovers since it contains a large collection of art and many of the paintings and sculptures are made by great and famous artists from Gian Lorenzo Bernini, Raphael, Caravaggio, Titian, Rubens and many others.
+The park houses the famous Galleria Borghese with its numerous masterpieces of Italian art.
+Galleria Borghese is a popular attraction among art lovers as it contains a huge collection of art and many of the paintings and sculptures are made by great and famous artists from Gian Lorenzo Bernini, Raphael, Caravaggio, Titian, Rubens and many others.

 The Grand opening of the arena took place at 80 AD by Caesar Titus.

 The name came from the giant (colossal) statue of Nero that stood beside the place of the arena (the statue is no longer there).
 At the Colosseum thousands of gladiators and animal was killed during the years it was used.
-Only at the opening ceremony that took a year, it is believed that 2 000 gladiators and 9 000 animals was “slaughtered”.
-The perimeter of the Colosseum is about 524 meters and it is 48-meter-high and could take 55 000 spectators.
+Only at the opening ceremony that took a year, it is believed that 2000 gladiators and 9000 animals was “slaughtered”.
+The perimeter of the Colosseum is about 524 meters and it is 48-meter-high and could take 55000 spectators.
 Colosseum is one of the places you must visit when you are in Rome.

 The Latin name is Forum Romanum and in the ancient Rome it was the center for trade, politics and religion.
 Here the senate met to discuss and to decide about important matters that affected the life of all Romans but in the Roman forum you also got markets where you could by everything from locally produced wine, corn and grains to more exotic, imported things.
 In the area you find many temples where you could worship the different gods.
 The Roman forum was also a place to meet and gossip to hear the latest news.

 Today you can see the ruins of many of the buildings that once stood here.
 Some of them is better preserved, some have been restored and some of the is almost completely gone.